 The Quaill family is a prominent family in the West View/Ross area.

 Robert Quaill and his wife Mary Roberts were both born in the county of Cavan, Ireland.
 In December 1798 they arrived in America, first settling in Washington County before moving to Ross Township in 1809.
 They lived there until 1816 when they finally settled on the Quaill farm, which bordered Bellevue.

 George Quaill was born on March 6, 1799.
 He received a good education from his father and was regarded as “one of the best-informed men of his day, being especially noted for his wonderful memory.”
 He had an interest in politics and was one of the first three Whigs to organize the party in Ross Township.
 He later became assessor of the township when it still included Allegheny City, Sharpsburg, and a large part of the county north of the river.
 He also held other local offices.

-He was the first singing teacher in the area, and for many years led the singing at the Hilands Presbyterian church.
+He was the first singing teacher in the area, and for many years led the singing at the Hiland Presbyterian church.
 He was described as very generous: “none were ever turned away hungry from his door or appealed to him in vain for aid in time of distress.”